materialdigital/core-ontology/docs/background_and_context.md

 # 2. Background and Context

-Todo

-> - **Domain Overview**: Provide an introduction to the domain being modeled.
-> - **Motivation**: Explain why the ontology was created and the problems it addresses.
-> - **Existing Ontologies**: Mention related ontologies and how this ontology complements or extends them.

-> --> Please check for comprehensibility (Markus)

 ## Domain Overview

 The Platform MaterialDigital Core Ontology (PMDco) addresses challenges in the domain of Materials Science and Engineering (MSE), which is subject to significant digital transformation.
 The MSE domain is an interdisciplinary field that focuses on understanding and adaption of material properties to develop new and improve existing products.
 The MSE domain combines principles from physics, chemistry, and engineering to explore the relationships between the structure, properties, processing, and performance of materials.